"Bond is a historian with unusual insight." Russ Pulliam, Indianapolis Star

-Join me in northern England, Scotland, and Ireland
+Northern England, Scotland, and Ireland

 We will follow the Venerable Bede (and sing his Anglo-Saxon poem "A Hymn of Glory Let Us Sing") in Durham, Whitby, Lindisfarne, and beyond; we will explore evidence of early Christian soldiers in the Roman army at Vindolanda on Hadrian's Wall; we will sing "Be Thou My Vision" where 6th c.
 Celtic Christian missionary Columba landed in Scotland; we will cross the Irish Sea and explore where Patrick preached the gospel and began translating Scripture into ancient Irish; we will explore the Augustinian priory at Kells; we will see the ancient Book of Kells at Trinity College Dublin; we will climb (or gaze at) ancient Irish towers built in the 9th c.---Plus we will fast forward to the Reformation and see John Knox sites, Covenanter sites, and all the fascinating places to explore in Edinburgh, St. Andrews, York, plus CS Lewis sites in Belfast; see where Handel first performed The Messiah in Dublin--and so much more!